betovargas/-betovargas.github.io/about.md

 # Origin

 - In attending talks, conferences, meetings, getherings, etc... the mode of thinking (the status quo) is always a *yes* and *no* to questionable technology and its uses.
 The *no* comes from a moral imperative and thoughtfuless that certain technological tools and methods are anithetical to what we claim in libraires.
 The *yes* comes from a resignation that we can't do anything in affecting the structure of our organizations and we must say *yes* to these technologies while keeping a critial stance (a *no* hidden in a *yes*).
 I would like to move away from this *yes* and *no* tug.
 This *yes* and *no* approach both acknolewledges a type of realism and at the same time says "your are stuck here and also you can't react nor deconstruct."
 This is reflected in the often asked question, usually after a talk critial of technologies used in libraries, that goes something like this: "I agree with you but we can't do anything to change" either because of our current job posiiton or organizational strucutre.
 If we do live in a limited space, the only thing we can do is react without producing a change.
 To expect to produce is to give into the strucure's assumption.
 In other words, if our ourganizations' imperative on us is to produce / be proactive then to say we can't react because it is not producing is to limit ourselves to the imperative of what we are trying to change.
+Surely, we don't have taker the assumption that the only possible way to react is when it produces something.
+We are free to react without producing

+# FAQ

+- What is your responsability towards students who want to have a specific skill?
+- Some technologies are here to stay?
+- Technology is neither good nor bad, it depends on how you use it?